Elk River, Minnesota: Rivers

 In the latter half of the 19th century, agriculture and dairy farming replaced lumber as the base of Elk River's economy.
 Grist mills and a starch factory, which took advantage of the potato fields to the west, were built.

-The Orono-Elk River area continued to grow until by 1860 it had reached a population of 723 people.
-These early settlers typically came from New England.
-Elk River's population continued to grow following a slow period caused by the civil war.
-The majority of people moving to Elk River by that time were from Northern Europe.
+The Orono-Elk River area continued to grow until by 1860 it had reached a population of 723.
+These early settlers mostly came from New England.
+Elk River's population continued to grow following a slow period caused by the Civil War.
+Most people moving to Elk River by that time were from Northern Europe.

-The village of Elk River was platted in 1865, replatted in 1868, and when incorporated in the winter of 1880–1881, included both Orono and Elk River.
-By 1870, Elk River swelled to a population of 2,050 and became the county seat in 1872.
-Around this same time, the railroads replaced the rivers as the main focus of transportation and the Lower Town (the present day historic downtown area) replaced Upper Town as the focus of commerce.
+The village of Elk River was platted in 1865, replatted in 1868, and when incorporated in the winter of 1880–81, included both Orono and Elk River.
+By 1870, Elk River had a population of 2,050.
+It became the county seat in 1872.
+Around this time, railroads replaced the rivers as the main focus of transportation and the Lower Town (the present-day historic downtown area) replaced Upper Town as the focus of commerce.

 The Orono Dam was destroyed by an ice storm in 1912, but hydropower gave a new incentive to dam the Elk River in 1915.
 This new dam created the four lobes of Lake Orono as we know it today.
 In 1916, the Village of Elk River received electricity for the first time.
-The entire township of Elk River would not get electricity until after World War II.
+The entire township of Elk River did not get electricity until after World War II.